Asteroid Software

 CWAstEph comes with the full set of Named asteroids, and is updated every month or so by Mark Pottenger, himself!

-This is now 24,555 asteroids including some far objects (beyond Pluto) at my time of writing (Dec 21 2023)!
+This full list now contains 24,997 asteroids including some far objects (beyond Pluto) as of December 16 2024!

 You can create PDF files directly for the output with a choice of one column section (shown here in a partial view), ideal for adding text-box notes, such as aspects or definitions, next to the asteroid; or two column sections.
-Searchable PDFs require you to opt for the letter notation for the signs (“Ar” for Aries, etc, as shown here), rather than the sign glyphs.

 Portion of a PDF page of the CWAstEph Asteroid App